Bank Fees You Need to Stop Paying

 It’s also helpful to set up alerts.
 Have your bank text you when your account balance runs low.
 You’ll know that you need to change or cancel payments, or transfer funds over from a savings account.

 As a safety net, you might also want to set up an overdraft line of credit.
 Hopefully, you won’t make a habit of using it, but it’s a less expensive way to handle occasional mistakes.

 ATM fees are among the most annoying bank fees.
 Most people don’t blink when they pay $10 per month as a maintenance fee, but they hate the idea of paying to get their own money from an ATM.
-That makes sense: those fees can easily add up to 5% or 10% of your total withdrawal (or more).
+That makes sense: those fees can easily add up to 5 or 10 percent of your total withdrawal (or more).

 If you use ATMs frequently, you need a way to avoid those fees.
 The best approach is to use ATMs that are owned or affiliated by your bank.
 You won’t pay your bank’s “foreign” ATM fee, nor will you pay an additional fee to the ATM operator.
 Use your bank’s mobile app to find free ATMs.

 If you use a credit union – even a small credit union – you might have more access to free ATMs than you think.
 Many credit unions participate in shared branching.
 This allows you to use branch services (and ATMs) at different credit unions – not just your own credit union.
 Find out if your credit union participates, and figure out where the most convenient ATMs are.